 What?!
 In my head they were still small, well, maybe a smidge bigger, but THAT big?
 Whoa!

-And the best news of all: every one of them survived!
+And the best news of all: all of them had survived!